mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

-Attacking from a distance is best done with thermal or other enhanced vision, as eaueals can change their skin coloration to sneak up on their favoured prey.
+Attacking from a distance is best done with thermal or other enhanced vision, as eaueals can change their skin coloration to sneak up on their favored prey.
 They are also adept at using water to hide their presence, particularly fond of digging up dirt to hide their presence when they think some larger predator (such as an Aslan) is nearby.
 Ironically, trained hunters know the sudden appearance of these muddy clouds in the water